A/N: Warning for more violence in this chapter.

 But then, maybe it was just the head wound.

-Without his weapon, Tag was left wide open, barely able to put up a fight when the man grabbed him by the hair, yanked Tag’s head down, and brought his knee up until it met the Tag’s face.
+Losing his weapon left Tag wide open and barely able to put up a fight when the man grabbed him by the hair, yanked his head down, and brought his knee up until it met the Tag’s face.
 The thief collapsed onto the ground, motionless.

 Gareth squinted.
 “Did you kill him?”

 “No. I don’t think so, anyway.”
-The man glanced at the other brother’s body, where long fingers of blood were snaking along the ground toward him, reaching for him.
+The man glanced at the brother’s body, where long fingers of blood snaked along the ground toward him, reaching for him.
 “I try to limit myself to one murder a day.
 Are you alright?”

 The man’s voice sounded familiar, as did his accent— it was the softer, rounded accent of the north.
 Gareth peered up at the man, trying to place him, but the alley was dark and his right eye was beginning to swell shut.
 “I will be, thanks to you.”